skit-ai/job-descriptions/machine-learning/senior-ml-researcher-speech.md

 + Lead enquiry in the research directions and come up with high impact research questions to work on.
 + Experiment with new ideas for research problems.
-+ Work on, and deliver research outputs and prototypes.
++ Work on, and deliver research outputs in top tier conferences and journals.
 + Study, implement and extend state of the art systems.
 + Take part in regular research reviews and discussions.